The Best Cafés and Restaurants in New Plymouth

 For a smaller city, New Plymouth’s hospitality scene punches well above its weight.

 Photos by: Anna Briggs

 With plenty of good cafés, restaurants and bars to pick from, our carefully selected list of just some of the many New Plymouth establishments that aren’t to be missed: expect everything from coffee to craft beer, yum cha to woodfired pizza.
 It pays to head to New Plymouth hungry.

 21 Liardet Street, New Plymouth

 A collection of food trucks and stalls in a communal courtyard area, Liardet Street Projects has something for everyone, including Vietnamese to healthy poke bowls to Spanish cuisine and Malaysian classics.
-A firm favourite with locals is Gamma Ray’s, which some go as far as to say, serve the best burgers in the galaxy.
+A firm favourite with locals is Gamma Ray’s, which some go as far as to say, serves the best burgers in the galaxy.
 Their cheeseburger is a knockout.
-Coffee roasters Escape keep the punters caffeinated with their site, Rinsed.
+Coffee roasters Escape keeps the punters caffeinated with their site, Rinsed.

 162 Devon Street East, New Plymouth